(const) everywhere

 Variations

-I'm not persuaded by putting the (const)
+I'm not persuaded by putting the (const) before the keyword trait:

 #![allow(unused)] fn main() { (const) trait Default { (const) fn default() -> Self; } }